dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-4/index.md

 }
 ```

-Let's start the game of with 3 lives for now.
+Let's start the game off with 3 lives for now.
 Then we should probably add the lives to our footer so that we know how many lives the player has left before the game
 ends: